LISCR FC: Premier League and First Division

-As a club in the Liberian Premier League LISCR FC won its first trophy in 2004 when they won the Liberian FA Cup.
+As a club in the Liberian Premier League, LISCR FC won its first trophy in 2004 when they won the Liberian FA Cup.
 The following year, 2005, the team won its second Liberian FA Cup trophy.
-Six years after winning its second Liberian FA Cup, LISCR won the 2010-11 Liberian Premiership and represented Liberia in the 2012 CAF Champions League where they were knocked out by Ghanaian club, Berekum Chelsea in the preliminary round.
+Six years after winning its second Liberian FA Cup, LISCR won the 2010–11 Liberian Premiership and represented Liberia in the 2012 CAF Champions League where they were knocked out by Ghanaian club, Berekum Chelsea in the preliminary round.
 They won their second premiership title the following season (2011–12) and again represented Liberia in the 2013 CAF Champions League.
 They were drawn against Union Douala of Cameroon.
 Again, the club was knocked out in the preliminary round by Cameroonian side as they failed to reach the first round qualifiers.

-After winning two consecutive premiership titles, the Liberia Football Association cancelled the Premier league upon FIFA recommendation which is now in the First division of the Liberia Football Association.

-Before the start of the 2016-17 season, the club signed Gambian coach, Mustapha Manneh who led the club to an unbeaten league run.
-The club won the new First Division title in style as they finish the 2016-17 First Division League unbeaten, becoming the first and only Liberian club to win the league unbeaten.
+Before the start of the 2016–17 season, the club signed Gambian coach Mustapha Manneh who led the club to an unbeaten league run.
+The club won the new First Division title in style as they finish the 2016–17 First Division League unbeaten, becoming the first and only Liberian club to win the league unbeaten.
 From 22 matches, the team was able to obtain 10 wins and 12 draws as they ended the league season with 42 points.
-The 2016-17 season turned out to be the best in the club history by winning double championship.
-They climaxed the 2016-17 season by winning the Liberia Football Association FA Cup.
+The 2016–17 season turned out to be the best in the club's history by winning both the league and the FA Cup.

 Unbeaten league run

-The club became the first and only club in Liberia to win the top flight league and any league without conceding defeat.
-They won the 2016-17 Liberia First Division with an unbeaten record in 22 matches.
+The club became the first and only club in Liberia to win the top-flight league and any league without conceding defeat.
+They won the 2016–17 Liberia First Division with an unbeaten record in 22 matches.
 The club managed 10 wins and 12 draws to complete the league season without defeat.